Published and accepted papers

 [Internet Appendix]

-The Consequence to Directors for Deploying Poison Pills (with William Johnson and Jonathan Karpoff)
+The Consequences to Directors for Deploying Poison Pills (with William Johnson and Jonathan Karpoff)

 Management Science, Forthcoming